 The downsides?
 People didn’t always feel this pet hair lint roller worked.
 The same concern with shorter pet hair cropped up as with the OXO (tiny pet hair seems to plague many people).

 To balance the potential waste of their disposable pet hair lint rollers, Evercare provides a more environmentally-friendly option in their Magick Brush.
 You can purchase up to three brushes, quickly removing pet hair, lint, and even dander with a few swipes.
 Even wool gives up those pesky hairs, making this roller effective on even the toughest materials.

 So what are the downsides?
 You have to pull all of the pet hair and other debris off the brush yourself.
 Also, the handle CAN break if you get aggressive with your rolling, so take it easy with your pet hair removal process.
 (Then again, you can buy three brushes at a time)

 As pet owners, we never mind a little pet hair here and there.
 However, our guests might, especially if they have allergies.
 And if you need to look sharp in the office, that coating of pet hair down your suit may not do the trick.
 Pet hair lint rollers help us minimize the fuzz during shedding season.

-You can still love on your cat and dog.
+You can still love your cat and dog.
 You just don’t have to love the extra pet hair.